TommasoBelluzzo/SystemicRisk/README.md

 ## Dataset

 Datasets must be built following the structure of default ones included in every release of the framework (see `Datasets` folder).
-The latter, based on the US financial sector, defines the following entities:
+The main one (`Datasets\Example_Large.xlsx`), based on the US financial sector, defines the following entities over a period of time between `2000` and `2014`:

 #### Benchmark: S&P 500